You want tacos? We’ve got tacos.

 11. La Capital Tacos

-The tagline is direct and honest: “Real tacos by Real Mexicans.”
-Now operating three locations (Troy, Latham, Saratoga Springs), it’s the original Troy spot in the former Capital Taxi stand on the corner of Fourth and Ferry — its walls plastered in stickers and graffiti — that still holds a special place.
-Chef Yair De La Rosa, a Mexico City native, keeps the menu tight and excellent: carnitas (slow-roasted pork), asada (strip steak) or calabacitas (sautéed squash and zucchini medley).
+The tagline is direct: “Real tacos by Real Mexicans.”
+Although, La Capital has an outpost in Galleria 7 in Latham, our heart is in the original Troy spot in the former Capital Taxi stand anchoring the corner of Fourth and Ferry.
+Its walls covered in stickers and graffiti, a beautiful, vibrant leafy deck is ideal in warm weather behind the most enormous rainbow colored block letters lining the parking lot.
+Chef Yair De La Rosa, a Mexico City native, keeps the menu tight and always on point: carnitas (slow-roasted pork), asada (strip steak) or calabacitas (sautéed squash and zucchini medley).
 Buy a mixed trio with classic cilantro, onion and salsa ($10), or go “con todos” ($12) with guacamole, lettuce, pico de gallo and cheese piled on.
 Simple pleasures, reliably executed.

 12. Taco Libre